gotyoke/Factorio-AnyPct-TAS/README.md

 ## Installation

-Copy the AnyPct-TAS folder to your 'mods' directory.
+Copy the AnyPctTAS_0.0.1 folder to your 'mods' directory.
 For most people this will be inside the directory specified here: [https://wiki.factorio.com/Application_directory#User_data_directory](https://wiki.factorio.com/Application_directory#User_data_directory)

 ## Running